Rats’ teeth are designed for gnawing. Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

 According to Exotic Animal Practice, rats have monophyodont teeth.

-In other words, they only have one set of teeth that continuously grow throughout their lives.
-So, a rat’s teeth will grow back as long as they aren’t knocked out or broken due to an accident.
+In other words, rats have only one set of teeth that continuously grow throughout their lives.
+So, rats’ teeth will grow back as long as they aren’t knocked out or broken in an accident.

-If a rat loses the teeth from its upper jaw, the teeth on its lower jaw will continue to grow even while the upper teeth are missing.
-This means it’ll need to be trimmed until the new set of upper teeth grows.
+If a rat loses teeth from its upper jaw, the teeth on its lower jaw will continue to grow even while the upper teeth are missing.
+This means the lower jaw must be trimmed until the new upper teeth grow.

-After which, it’ll be able to grind its teeth together to keep them in shape.
+After which, it can grind its teeth together to keep them in shape.

 Why Do Rats Teeth Never Stop Growing?

-As mentioned, rat teeth don’t have roots, so they continuously grow throughout their lives.
+As mentioned, rat teeth don’t have roots, so they continuously grow.
 This is useful in an evolutionary sense since it allows the rodents to gnaw and chew food for sustenance.

 However, the lifelong growth of a rat’s teeth also presents problems.

 Overgrown teeth can make it difficult for them to eat properly.
-Furthermore, if a tooth is allowed to grow unchecked, it can tilt at an odd angle, piercing their mouths, and causing injury and infection.
+Furthermore, if a tooth grows unchecked, it can tilt at an odd angle, piercing their mouths and causing injury and infection.

 An overgrown tooth can cause death if it grows long enough to puncture the brain.

-To keep this from happening, rats will constantly grind their teeth to wear them down.
+To prevent this, rats constantly grind their teeth to wear them down.
 This not only prevents overgrowth but also keeps the teeth sharp.

 Rats wear down and renew their teeth every 40-50 days.